ikko/sym/docs/topics/1_symbol_fundamental_building_block/index.md

 ## Complex Relationships and Graph Structure

 `Symbol` objects are designed to form complex relationships, acting as nodes in a directed acyclic graph (DAG).
-Each `Symbol` maintains references to its `children` (symbols it points to) and `parents` (symbols that point to it).
+Each `Symbol` maintains references to its `children` (symbs it points to) and `parents` (symbs that point to it).
 This bidirectional linking facilitates efficient traversal and manipulation of the graph structure.

 The framework provides intuitive methods for establishing and managing these relationships:

--   `symbol.add(child)`: Establishes a directed relationship from `symbol` to `child`.
+-   `symb.add(child)`: Establishes a directed relationship from `symb` to `child`.
 If the relationship already exists, it is idempotent.
--   `symbol.append(child)`: Similar to `add`, but ensures the child is added to the end of the children list if not already present.
+-   `symb.append(child)`: Similar to `add`, but ensures the child is added to the end of the children list if not already present.
--   `symbol.delete()`: Removes a symbol from the graph, severing its connections to parents and children.
+-   `symb.delete()`: Removes a symb from the graph, severing its connections to parents and children.

 ### Illustrative Example: Supply Chain Modeling

 Consider a supply chain where raw materials are transformed into finished goods.
 Each entity (e.g., "Supplier", "Manufacturer", "Product") can be represented as a `Symbol`.
-Relationships like "supplies", "manufactures", or "contains" can be modeled by connecting these symbols.
+Relationships like "supplies", "manufactures", or "contains" can be modeled by connecting these symbs.

 ```mermaid
 graph TD